-The Chairs Secretariat sends all notices of award to the Primary Contact for the institution and to the institution’s president, principal or rector.
+The Secretariat sends all notices of award to the primary contact for the institution.
 For its part, the institution must confirm in writing, by providing the appropriate signatures, that it:

-- accepts the award as set out in the Notice of Award and Acceptance;
+- accepts the award as set out in the Notice of Award and Acceptance (NOA);

 - acknowledges the start date of each chairholder’s appointment; and

-Note: As indicated in the Notice of Award and Acceptance, chairholders are expected to participate in Chairs program peer review activities, if asked to do so.
-Universities are able to establish Canada Research Chairs, in part, because other chairholders and researchers have graciously offered their time to participate in the peer review process in the past.
+As indicated in the NOA, chairholders are expected to participate in Chairs program peer review activities, if asked to do so.
+Institutions are able to establish Canada Research Chairs, in part, because other chairholders and researchers have graciously offered their time to participate in the peer review process in the past.

-Canada Research Chairs, Canada Excellence Research Chairs and Canada 150 Research Chaires recipients must take up the appointment within 12 months of the institution receiving the Notice of Award and Acceptance.
-The Chairs Secretariat will withdraw awards that are not accepted within this period.
+Canada Research Chairs, Canada Excellence Research Chairs and Canada 150 Research Chaires recipients must take up the appointment within 12 months of the institution receiving the NOA.
+The Secretariat will withdraw awards that are not accepted within this period.

-The effective start date of new Chairs may be no earlier than the first day of the month in which notification of the award occurred.
-The effective start date of renewal Chairs must be the first day following the end date of the original term.
+The effective start date of a new Chair may be no earlier than the first day of the month in which notification of the award occurred.
+The effective start date of a renewed Chair must be the first day following the end date of the original term.

 Period of tenure

 Chairholders must be employed full time at the host institution to be eligible to hold the Chair.

 Renewing a Chair

-A Tier 1 Chair, which can be renewed indefinitely, is eligible for renewal in its sixth year.
-A Tier 2 Chair, which can be renewed only once, is eligible for renewal in its fourth year.
+A Tier 1 Canada Research Chair, which can be renewed only once, is eligible for renewal in its sixth year.
+A Tier 2 Canada Research Chair, which can be renewed only once, is eligible for renewal in its fourth year.

-Note: If a researcher resigns from a Tier 2 Chair position at one institution and accepts a Tier 2 Chair at another institution, he or she cannot be renewed, regardless of the number of years in the initial Chair.
+If a researcher resigns from a Tier 2 Canada Research Chair position at one institution and accepts a Tier 2 Chair at another institution, he or she cannot be renewed, regardless of the number of years in the initial Chair.

 If a Canada Research Chair is not renewed, the institution can submit a nomination for a new nominee.

 Canada Excellence Research Chairs and Canada 150 Research Chairs may not be renewed.

 Holding other chairs/awards

 Canada Research Chairs and Canada Excellence Research Chairs and Canada 150 Research Chaires may not be held concurrently.

 The following table summarizes the regulations for holding other chairs or awards.

-Foreign researchers who have been named as chairholders should apply for a temporary work permit through a Citizenship and Immigration Canada visa office.
+Foreign researchers who have been named as chairholders should apply for a temporary work permit through an Immigration, Refugees and Citizenship Canada visa office.

-For additional information about hiring foreign academics and general information on taxes, social insurance number applications, spousal employment and similar matters, please consult the Human Resources and Skills Development Canada website.
+For additional information about hiring foreign academics and general information on taxes, social insurance number applications, spousal employment and similar matters, please consult the Employment and Social Development Canada website.

 Visit the Canada Border Services Agency website for Canadian border information and services, such as accounting for personal effects.

 Members of the Chair’s team may be eligible for an expedited work permit.
-For further information on the process, institutions may contact their local Temporary Foreign Worker Unit.
+For further information on the process, institutions may contact their local International Mobility Worker Unit.